 Bipolar disorder isn’t an uncommon condition and according to the National Alliance on Mental Illness (NAMI), the disorder affects about 2.8% of the United States population.

 The symptoms of bipolar disorder vary from one person to the next.
 In some cases, the symptoms are severe enough to disrupt a person’s life and in others, individuals are able to go about their usual activities.
+If you have bipolar disorder or know someone who does, here is an article to help you understand and better manage the condition.

 What is Bipolar Disorder